Rules of the Game

 Head-to-head gameplay

-Each weekend, your team competes against another team in your league, aiming to score more fantasy points than your opponent.
+Each weekend, your team competes against another team in your league, you can see your match in the Calendar page.
+Your aim is to score more fantasy points than your opponent.

-Each weekend, your team competes against another team in your league, aiming to score more fantasy points than your opponent.
+Each weekend, your team competes against another team in your league, you can see your match in the Calendar page.
+Your aim is to score more fantasy points than your opponent.

 After the race, results are calculated automatically, here is an example: